-Please see Appendix 3: KCSIE (DfE, 2021) pg 23
+Please see Appendix 3: KCSiE (DfE 2021) pg.23

-If any member of staff is concerned about a child he or she must inform the DSL.
-The DSL will decide whether the concerns should be raised to Children's Services and if deemed to have met the threshold, a Child Protection Contact Referral will be completed.
-If a Child Protection Contact Referral to Children's Services is made, the DSL will discuss the referral with the parents, unless to do so would place the child at further risk of harm.
+If any member of staff is concerned about a child, he or she must inform the DSL.
+The DSL will decide whether the concerns should be raised to Children's Services and if deemed to have met the threshold a Child Protection Contact Referral will be completed.
+If a Child Protection Contact Referral to Children's Services is made the DSL will discuss the referral with the parents, unless to do so would place the child at further risk of harm.

-While it is the DSLs role to make Child Protection Contact Referrals, any staff member can make a Child Protection Contact Referral to Children's Services.
-If a child is in immediate danger or is at risk of harm (e.g. concern that a family might have plans to carry out FGM, forced marriage etc).
+While it is the DSL's role to make Child Protection Contact Referrals, any staff member can make a Child Protection Contact Referral to Children's Services if a child is in immediate danger or is at risk of harm (e.g. concern that a family might have plans to carry out FGM, Forced Marriage etc).
 In these circumstances a Child Protection Contact Referral should be made to Children's Services and/or the Police immediately.
 Where Child Protection Contact Referrals are made by another member of staff, the DSL should be informed as soon as possible.

 If a teacher (persons employed or engaged to carry out teaching work at schools and other institutions in England), in the course of their work in the profession, discovers that an act of Female Genital Mutilation (FGM) appears to have been carried out on a girl under the age of 18 the teacher must report this to the police via 101.
 This is a mandatory reporting duty.
-KCSIE (DfE 2021: pg.
-131-132.)
+KCSiE (DfE 2021) pg.
+131-132:

-If the allegations raised are against other children, the school will follow section 4.4 of the Hertfordshire Safeguarding Children Partnership Procedures Manual - Children Who Abuse Others.
+If the allegations raised are against other children, the school should follow section 4.4 of the Hertfordshire Safeguarding Children Partnership Procedures Manual - Children Who Abuse Others.
 Please see the school's anti-bullying policy for more details on procedures to minimise the risk of peer on peer abuse.

 The member of staff must record information regarding the concerns on the same day.
-The recording must be a clear, precise, factual account of any verbal disclosures and observations.
-(Records of concern are made on CPOMS).
+The recording must be a clear, precise and a factual account of any verbal disclosures and observations (record of concern pro-forma is available on the Hertfordshire Grid for Learning).

-Particular attention will be paid to the attendance and development of any child about whom the school has concerns, or who has been identified as being the subject of a child protection plan and a written record will be kept.
+Particular attention should be paid to the attendance and development of any child about whom the school has concerns, or who has been identified as being the subject of a Child Protection Plan and a written record will be kept.

-If a pupil who is/or has been the subject of a child protection plan changes school, the Designated Senior Person will inform the social worker responsible for the case and transfer the appropriate records to the DSL at the receiving school, in a secure manner, and separate from the child's academic file.
+If a pupil who is/or has been the subject of a child protection plan changes school, the DSL will inform the social worker responsible for the case and transfer the appropriate records to the DSL at the receiving school, in a secure manner, and separate from the child's academic file.